 Our aim is to create an enjoyable and effective small school ethos within what is a large institution and to strengthen the focus of staff in their pastoral roles upon the general welfare and academic progress of each student.
 As well as the pastoral guidance and management role, the House System is also a framework to encourage the development of a broad range of skills and values through participation and competition in a wide range of activities.

 The pastoral system at QEHS is based on a vertical House system, comprising six Houses named after famous Britons: Austen, Brunel, Churchill, Darwin, Elgar and Scott.
 The six Houses consist of one tutor group from each of the Years 7, 8, 9, 10, 11, 12 and 13.
 Each House has a unique and particular identity.

-Heads of House and House Tutors, who are the first point of contact for parents, are responsive to students’ individual needs, and look to strengthen and improve communication and partnership with parents.
+Heads of Year and House Tutors, who are the first point of contact for parents, are responsive to students’ individual needs, and look to strengthen and improve communication and partnership with parents.

-The House system is an integral part of our care for, and development of, the ‘whole child’.
-It enables us to provide outstanding pastoral care and is a major vehicle for the delivery of our broader curricular aims.
+The House System is an integral part of our care for, and development of, the ‘whole child’.
+It enables us to provide excellent pastoral care and is a major vehicle for the delivery of our broader curricular aims.

 To view the House Competition webpage please click here.